ribeaud/SWA/lectures/4/readme.md

 .right-column[
   ## The Acyclic Dependencies Principle

-  No cycle in the dependency graph.
+  _The dependency structure between packages must be a directed acyclic graph; that is, there must be no cycles in the dependency structure._

   Cycles couple components and, among other things, force them to be to released together.
-Use the **DIP** to break cycles.

-  ![fh_350_acyclic](acyclic.jpg "Acyclic Dependencies Principle")
+  ![fh_350_acyclic](acyclic.jpg "Acyclic Dependencies Principle") ]

-  How to break the cycle?
-]
 ???
 - https://randycoulman.com/blog/2014/02/04/packaging-principles-part-2/